Monday through Thursday

 Palo Alto, CA 94301

-Hip resurfacing is an alternative to a total hip replacement intended for younger, active adults, or for people over 60 who are very active.
+Hip resurfacing is an alternative to a total hip replacement intended for younger, active adult men, particularly those 55 years old and younger.

 In hip resurfacing, the head of your thighbone (femur) and the socket are trimmed and capped with cobalt chrome.